ray-project/enhancements/reps/2022-12-08-ray-for-federated-learning-and-privacy-preserving-computing.md

 ### Key requirements:
 - Provide the ability for users to easily build their such kind of application on Ray.
 - Setup different Ray clusters for different parties to avoid uncotrollable complex Ray protocols.
+  - We have tried to setup a single cross-party Ray cluster but failed for security reasons.
+It is difficult for parties to detect and prevent attacks, e.g. a malicious attacker (it could even be one of the parties) runs destructive code.
+The complex Ray protocols make it very difficult to enhance the security under single Ray cluster.
 - Have a unified and global-viewed programming mode for different parties.
 - Data transmition across parties should be in push mode instead of pull mode.
+Pull mode makes it hard to prevent malicious attacker stealing data.
+So push mode is much better since it's the responsibility of the party to decide whether to send data to others.
 - Tasks should be driven in multi-controller mode.
 That means tasks should be driven by themselves(who are inside this party) instead of others.

 ### Should this change be within ray or outside?
-Yes.
-1. A `ray/python/ray/fed` directory should be added to ray repo as the connector layer, like ray collective, ray dag.
-2. `from ray import fed` this kind of code should be supported in Ray core, and then there is no more requirement that needs to change Ray core code yet.
+### Should this change be within ray or outside?
+No
+1. Adding a new repo `RayFed` under `ray-project`: `ray-project/RayFed`
+2. The package name is `rayfed`: pip install rayfed
+3. importing lines should be `import fed`

 ## Stewardship
 ### Required Reviewers